What Is Financial Planning? Here’s What You Need to Know

 4. Reduce Your Debt

-One of the fastest ways to increase your net worth is to pay off your debts.
+One of the fastest ways to increase your net worth is to pay off your debts and improve your debt-to-income (DTI) ratio.
 If you are struggling to pay off your credit cards, student loans, personal loans, or car notes, getting your debt under control is one of the first steps toward breaking the cycle of relying on debt.
 There are two schools of thought when it comes to paying down your debt:

 • Avalanche Method: The avalanche debt repayment method advocates paying off high-interest debt first.
 Tackling debt with the highest interest rate, regardless of balance, allows you to pay off the most expensive debt first.
 This method can be incredibly helpful to the super-disciplined.

-Interest payments on high-interest debt can balloon out of control quickly.
+Interest payments on high-interest debt can quickly balloon out of control.
 Credit cards, payday loans, title loans, and other high-interest debt can be disastrous for your budget.
 Get your debt under control quickly with a budget that works for you.

 5. Create an Emergency Fund